arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - **“Registered Datasets” in ML Studio shows "Bankmarketing" dataset available**

-    After the AutoML experiment has completed we can see that the **Bankmarketing Dataset** has been created as expected:
+    After the AutoML experiment has completed the **Bankmarketing Dataset** has been created as expected:

     ![alt text](screenshots/2.1_Bankmarketing_dataset_available_1.png)